Heracles: Rome

 In Rome, Heracles was honored as Hercules, and had a number of distinctively Roman myths and practices associated with him under that name.

 Egypt

 Herodotus connected Heracles to the Egyptian god Shu.
 Also he was associated with Khonsu, another Egyptian god who was in some ways similar to Shu.
 As Khonsu, Heracles was worshipped at the now sunken city of Heracleion, where a large temple was constructed.

 Most often the Egyptians identified Heracles with Heryshaf, transcribed in Greek as Arsaphes or Harsaphes (Ἁρσαφής).
 He was an ancient ram-god whose cult was centered in Herakleopolis Magna.

 Other cultures

-Hellenistic-era depiction of the Zoroastrian divinity Bahram as Hercules carved in 153 BCE at Kermanshah, Iran.